Osama bin Laden: Early life and education

-Bin Laden was born in Riyadh, Saudi Arabia, a son of Yemeni Mohammed bin Awad bin Laden, a billionaire construction magnate with close ties to the Saudi royal family, and Mohammed bin Laden's tenth wife, Syrian Hamida al-Attas (then called Alia Ghanem).
-In a 1998 interview, bin Laden gave his birth date as 10 March 1957.
-Despite it being generally accepted that bin Laden was born in Riyadh, his birthplace was listed as Jeddah in the initial FBI and Interpol documents.
+Osama bin Laden was born on 10 March 1957 in Riyadh, Saudi Arabia.
+His father was Muhammad bin Ladin, a Yemeni-born billionaire construction magnate with close ties to the Saudi royal family, and his mother was Mohammed bin Laden's tenth wife, Syrian Hamida al-Attas (then called Alia Ghanem).
+Despite it being generally accepted that Bin Laden was born in Riyadh, his birthplace was listed as Jeddah in the initial FBI and Interpol documents.

 Mohammed bin Laden divorced Hamida soon after Osama bin Laden was born.
 Mohammed recommended Hamida to Mohammed al-Attas, an associate.
 Al-Attas married Hamida in the late 1950s or early 1960s.
-The couple had four children, and bin Laden lived in the new household with three half-brothers and one half-sister.
-The bin Laden family made $5 billion in the construction industry, of which Osama later inherited around $25–30 million.
+The couple had four children, and Bin Laden lived in the new household with three half-brothers and one half-sister.
+The Bin Laden family made $5 billion in the construction industry, of which Osama later inherited around $25–30 million.

 Bin Laden was raised as a devout Sunni Muslim.
 From 1968 to 1976, he attended the elite Al-Thager Model School.
+Bin Laden attended an English-language course in Oxford, England, during 1971.
 He studied economics and business administration at King Abdulaziz University.
 Some reports suggest he earned a degree in civil engineering in 1979, or a degree in public administration in 1981.
-Bin Laden attended an English-language course in Oxford, England, during 1971.
 One source described him as "hard working"; another said he left university during his third year without completing a college degree.

-At university, bin Laden's main interest was religion, where he was involved in both "interpreting the Quran and jihad" and charitable work.
+At university, Bin Laden's main interest was religion, where he was involved in both "interpreting the Quran and jihad" and charitable work.
 Other interests included writing poetry; reading, with the works of Field Marshal Bernard Montgomery and Charles de Gaulle said to be among his favorites; black stallions; and association football, in which he enjoyed playing at centre forward and followed the English club Arsenal.
+During his studies in Jeddah, Bin Laden became a pupil of the influential Islamist scholar Abdullah Yusuf Azzam and avidly read his treatises.
+He also read the writings of several Muslim Brotherhood leaders and was highly influenced by the Islamic revolutionary ideas advocated by Sayyid Qutb.